-Decals are not transferable and do not guarantee that parking space will be available.
+Decals are not transferable.
 Parking is permitted only in the student sections of the Parking lots (not in reserved spaces).

 Citations will be issued to vehicles without the decal properly displayed or those parked in staff spaces.
 Parking regulation information can be obtained from the Campus Police Department.